Forest Hills, Queens: Health

 As of 2018, preterm births and births to teenage mothers are less common in Forest Hills and Rego Park than in other places citywide.
 In Forest Hills and Rego Park, there were 66 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 4.6 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Forest Hills and Rego Park have a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 11%, slightly lower than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Forest Hills and Rego Park is 0.0075 mg/m3, equal to the city average.
 Ten percent of Forest Hills and Rego Park residents are smokers, which is lower than the city average of 14% of residents being smokers.
 In Forest Hills and Rego Park, 19% of residents are obese, 7% are diabetic, and 20% have high blood pressure—compared to the citywide averages of 20%, 14%, and 24% respectively.
 In addition, 11% of children are obese, compared to the citywide average of 20%.

 Ninety-three percent of residents eat some fruits and vegetables every day, which is higher than the city's average of 87%.
 In 2018, 82% of residents described their health as "good", "very good", or "excellent", higher than the city's average of 78%.
 For every supermarket in Forest Hills and Rego Park, there are 5 bodegas.

 Long Island Jewish Forest Hills is located in Forest Hills.

 Post office and ZIP Code

 Forest Hills is covered by ZIP Code 11375.
-The United States Post Office operates the Forest Hills Station at 106-28 Queens Boulevard and the Parkside Station at 10119 Metropolitan Avenue.
+The United States Post Office operates the Forest Hills Station at 106-28 Queens Boulevard, the Parkside Station at 10119 Metropolitan Avenue, and the location at 101-19 Metropolitan Ave, Forest Hills, NY 11375.
 It was added to the U.S. National Register of Historic Places on November 17, 1988.